rk27599/Universal_RAG_System/README.md

 ## 🙏 Acknowledgments

-- Built using PyTorch documentation
+- Universal design works with any website or documentation
-- Enhanced with modern RAG techniques
+- Enhanced with modern RAG techniques and intelligent caching
 - Integrates with Ollama for local LLM capabilities
+- Respects website policies and implements ethical web scraping